 French for Cheers with Friends

 When you’re with friends, there are also several informal ways of saying cheers.
-Here are a few everyday examples of giving a toast in France.
+Here are a few everyday examples of giving a toast in the French language.

 - Santé – This is a shortened version of à ta santé because French people love shortening words.
 If you are unfamiliar with French colloquialisms, this is a safe word to say.